Ernest T. Bass: Character overview

 Ernest T. Bass is a loud, wild, and rowdy hillbilly with a scruffy, unkempt appearance, a maniacal laugh, and a penchant for troublemaking.
 He nearly always behaves in an immature childish manner and is often rude and belligerent.
 His appearance within the otherwise sedate town of Mayberry is a sign that trouble will soon be coming for Sheriff Taylor and Deputy Barney Fife.
 Once in a while, he appears in town with his trademark greeting, "Howdy-do to you and you.
 It's me, it's me, it's Ernest T.!"

 Ernest T. frequently vandalizes people's property by hurling rocks through glass windows — an act which he himself takes a great deal of personal pride in, calling himself "the best rock thrower in the county."
 He is notoriously importunate with the women he desires, and regularly uses this tactic to get their attention.
 He also tries to impress people by informing them that he is saving up for a gold tooth.
 He once boasted that he had lifted a mule onto his shoulders and "tote' her five miles to the doctor," an impressive feat of strength (if true).
 When threatened with the law, he is adept at eluding Sheriff Taylor and Deputy Fife, taunting them with his famous catchphrase, "You ain't seen the las' of Ernest T. Bass!"
-His general behavior is summed up succinctly (and repeatedly) by Barney: "He's a nut!"
+His general behavior is summed up succinctly (and repeatedly) by Barney: "He's a nut!

-Despite his checkered past and his generally rude ways, Andy more than once takes Ernest T. under his wing and tries to educate him in the ways of the world.
-One time, Andy tries to turn Ernest t. into a presentable gentleman.
-He takes him to Mrs. Wiley's party and tries to pass him off as his cousin, Mr. Gossage.
+Despite Ernest's checkered past and his generally rude ways, Andy more than once takes Ernest T. under his wing and tries to educate him in the ways of the world.
+One time, Andy tries to turn Ernest T. into a presentable gentleman.
+He takes him to Mrs. Wiley's party and tries to pass him off as his cousin, Oliver Gossage.
 This episode is a comedic parody of My Fair Lady.

 Ernest T. Bass first appears near the end of the third season in the episode "Mountain Wedding".
 He has his mind set on marrying Briscoe Darling's daughter Charlene, despite the fact that she is already married to Dud Wash.
 He says the wedding was not legitimate because there was no preacher, so he still has a chance.
 He breaks the Darlings' window in the middle of the night, and then attempts to serenade Charlene by performing a sort of spoken-word song called "Old Aunt Mariah," accompanied by drumming a gas can, which he "tuned" by tightening and loosening the cap.
 The family then decides to conduct a faked wedding, to which Ernest T. reacts by devising a nefarious plan to steal the bride, only to discover that it was Barney in disguise.